-Our Favorite Car Steering Wheel Locks in 2022 - Top Reviews by Autoblog Commerce
+Favorite car steering wheel locks of 2022

 Cons

-- Key can sometimes become stuck in lock
+- The key can sometimes become stuck in the lock

-MONOJOY Car Steering Wheel Lock: another great option
+MONOJOY Car Steering Wheel Lock: Another great option

 This MONOJOY steering wheel lock is made from a strong zinc alloy, with a foam-covered handle to prevent scratches to your steering wheel.
-Its lock is resistant to being picked or drilled, and the keys’ snakelike grooves means that they cannot be duplicated.
+Its lock is resistant to being picked or drilled, and the keys’ snakelike grooves mean that they cannot be duplicated.
 This lock can be adjusted to fit a variety of different-sized steering wheels, and its pointed metal end can be used to break glass in case of emergency.
 There’s also a convenient cap that can be used to protect your windows from any accidental breakage.
 While some car steering wheel locks can be time-consuming to lock and remove, making them more trouble than they’re worth, this device takes only a few minutes to do so, helping you conveniently keep your car safe and sound.

 Pros